LeStegii/server-software/java/MODS.md

 - **Version:** 1.5.2 - 1.12.2
 - **Author:** Mumfrey
 - **Fork: Forge** --> Liteloader
-- **Description:** A Mod loader that works ontop of forge and is forge compatable
+- **Description:** A Mod loader that works ontop of forge or on its own and is forge mod compatable
 - **Mods:** Forge/liteloader